greg-raven/Department-21/_posts/2017-12-11-power-of-proofreading.md

 On a repair shop door:

 > We can repair anything.
-(Please knock hard on the door — the bell doesn’t work.)
+(Please knock hard on the door — the bell doesn't work.)

 ## Headlines